Sn1r/Nim-Reverse-Shell/README.md

 ## Compilation

 The code can be compiled in various ways using Nim.
 In this example, the code is compiled to EXE using MinGW and runs in the victim's background once executed (thanks to the "--app:gui" flag).
-I strongly recommend to follow the below example for minimum detections as possible.
+I strongly recommend following the below example for minimum detections as possible.

 ```bash
 nim c -d:mingw --app:gui rev_shell.nim